-Action 1 For Actions/Services not included as contributing to meeting the Increased or Improved Services Requirement: Students to be Served ⊠ AII □ Students with Disabilities ☐ [Specific Student Group(s)] Location(s) ⊠ All school s Specific Schools: ☐ Spec cific Grade spans: OR For Actions/Services included as contrib outing to meet ing the Increased or Imp roved Services Requi rement: Students to be Served ☐ English Le earners th Scop e of Services de Schoolwide OR Limited to Unduplicated Student Location(s) All school s Specific Schools: ☐ Spec cific Grade spans: ACTIONS/SERVICES 2017-18 2018-19 2019-20 ☐ New ☐ Modified ☐ Unchanged ☐ New ☐ Modified ☑ Unchanged New ☐ Modified ☐ Unchanged Improved Communication: WUSD will focus on positive relationships and communications acro Sacramento Community and within the region t utilization of the Administrator of Communication media, personal interactions and technology.
-So in the cost of this action.
+Action 1 For Actions/Services not included as co ntributing to m neeting the Increased or In nproved Services Re quirement Students to be Served ⊠ AII □ Students with Disabilities ☐ [Specific Student (Group(s)] Location(s) s Specific Schools: Spec cific Grade spar ns: OR For Actions/Services included as contrib outing to meet ing the Increased or Impro oved Services Requir ement: Students to be Served ☐ English Le earners Low Income Scope of Services Unduplicated Student Location(s) All schools s Specific Schools: ☐ Spec cific Grade spar ns: ACTIONS/SERVICES 2017-18 2018-19 2019-20 ☐ New ☐ Modified ☐ Unchanged ☐ New ☐ Modified ☑ Unchanged ☐ New Modified ⊠ Unchanged Improved Communication: WUSD will focus on positive relationships and communications acro Sacramento Community and within the region t utilization of the Administrator of Communication media, personal interactions and technology.
 Provide professional development on the use of for communicating with parents and families.
-At Technology Plan goals 4b3.2 and 4b.5, teachers administrators will improve their knowledge of tools such as email, social media, teacher create and other services (Parentlink, Homelink, Learning Management System) to communicate with fam ss the West hrough on, social alary included digital tools s per WUSD and using digital ed websites, ng Improved Communication: fostering positive relations communications across the Community and within the utilization of the Administr social media, personal intetechnology.
-Provide professional develodigital tools for communications families.
-As per WUSD Tech 4b3.2 and 4b.5, teachers as improve their knowledge of as email, social media, teach hips and e West Sacramento e region through rator of Communication, ractions and opment on the use of eting with parents and hnology Plan goals nd administrators will of using digital tools such fostering pacross the region through the communicand technology for communication for comper WUSD teachers a knowledge media, tea d Communication: WUSD will focus on positive relationships and communications.
-West Sacramento Community and within the bugh utilization of the Administrator of cation, social media, personal interactions pology. ofessional development on the use of digital communicating with parents and families.
-As Technology Plan goals 4b3.2 and 4b.5, and administrators will improve their e of using digital tools such as email, social acher created websites, and other services ks, Homelink, Learning Management System)
+At Technology Plan goals 4b3.2 and 4b.5, teachers administrators will improve their knowledge of tools such as email, social media, teacher create and other services (Parentlink, Homelink, Learni Management System) to communicate with fam Improved Communication: No fostering positive relationshis communications across the No Community and within the result of the Administration of the Admin .
+Improved Communication: WUSD will focus on fostering positive relationships and communications across the West Sacramento Community and within the region through utilization of the Administrator of Communication, social media, personal interactions and technology.
+Provide professional development on the use of digital tools for communicating with parents and families.
+As per WUSD Technology Plan goals 4b3.2 and 4b.5, teachers and administrators will improve their knowledge of using digital tools such as email, social media, teacher created websites, and other services (Parentlink, Homelink, Learning Management System)

-includes ongoing personnel. and other services (Parentlink, Homelink, Learning Management System) to communicate with to communicate with families.
-Cost includes ongoing personnel. families.
+includes ongoing pe rsonnel.
+Management Syste (Parentlink, Homelink, Learning em) to communicate with des ongoing personnel. to communicate with families.
 Cost includes ongoing personnel.

-2017-18 2018-19 2019-20 Amount \$144,977 LCFF Sup/Con \$51,000 General Fund Amount \$147,877 LCFF Sup/Con \$52,020 General Fund Amount \$150,834 LCFF Sup/Con \$53,060 General Fund Source LCFF Sup/Con, General Fund Source LCFF Sup/Con, General Fund Source LCFF Sup/Con , General Fund Budget Reference 1000-5999 Budget Reference 1000-5999 Budget Reference 1000-5999
+BUDGETED EXPE INDITURES 2017-18 2018-19 2019-20 Amount \$195,977 LCFF \$51,000 Base Amount \$200,000 LCFF \$51,000 Base \$210,000 LCFF \$51,000 Base